Machine learning with kernels for portfolio valuation and risk management: Approximation

-for some regularization parameter $\lambda\ge 0$.
-Accordingly, $\Hcal$ is also called the \emph{hypothesis space} in statistical learning, see, e.g., \cite{cuc_zho_07}.

-There are two heuristic arguments for adding the penalization term $\lambda\|h\|^2_{\Hcal}$ in the objective function~\eqref{KRR}.
-First, we avoid overfitting when $\Hcal$ is relatively ``large'' compared to $L^2_\mu$, in the sense that $\overline{\Ima J} = L^2_\mu$, which happens in particular when $\dim (L^2_\mu)<\infty$, as described in Section~\ref{secdimL2n} and the sample estimation below.
-Second, as we shall see next, the problem~\eqref{KRR} has always a (unique) solution in $\Hcal$ when $\lambda>0$, but not necessarily when $\lambda=0$.
-The following three theorems summarize the main analytic facts, which are well known in principle, see \cite{eng_et_al_1996}.
-For the sake of completeness, we provide self-contained proofs in the appendix.
+for some regularization parameter $\lambda> 0$.
+There are two arguments for adding the penalization term $\lambda\|h\|^2_{\Hcal}$ in the objective function~\eqref{KRR}.
+First, we avoid overfitting when $\Hcal$ is relatively ``large'' compared to $L^2_\Q$, in the sense that $\overline{\Ima J} = L^2_\Q$, which happens in particular when $\dim (L^2_\Q)<\infty$, as described in Section~\ref{secdimL2n} and the sample estimation below.
+Second, problem~\eqref{KRR} has always a unique solution $h=f_\lambda\in\Hcal$ and it is given by